Neuwerk: History

 In this aerial picture, the island Neuwerk appears in green.

 Because the Elbe was vital to Hamburg, a member of the Hanseatic League, the city's merchants with those from Bremen and Stade obtained the permission (a deed of 24 April 1286) from Albert II, Duke of Saxony and his minor nephews Albert III, Eric I and John II, altogether co-ruling feudal lords of the Land of Hadeln of which Neuwerk formed a part then, to maintain a permanent fire on a mud flat island, then named O or Nige O, in the mouth of the Elbe.

 On 1 November 1299 Albert III and John II allowed the Hamburg and other seafaring merchants to build a fortified tower, named the new work (Neuwerk).
 Right after work commenced on a 35 m watchtower that could act as a daymark; the tower was completed in 1310.
 After its completion, an alderman and ten men-at-arms seized the tower.
 The oldest existing document that mentions Neuwerk is a Frisian contract of 1316.
 This document uses the island's old name of Nige O.

 The current tower dates to 1367, 1369, or 1377 (accounts vary), built after a fire destroyed its wooden predecessor.
 The tower is Hamburg's oldest existing building as well as the last remainder of Hamburg's fortifications.

 In 1648 the tower received a beacon fire that was lit at night.
 The tower was converted into a lighthouse in 1814.
 Still, the island was the site of numerous shipwrecks.

 During World War I, a shell destroyed the beacon and its signalling apparatus.
 On 3 September 1915 lightning struck the Zeppelin LZ 40 (L 10), causing it to crash into the North Sea near Neuwerk, with the loss of the entire 20-man crew.

 Due to the Greater Hamburg Law Neuwerk became part of Prussia in 1937, and thus after World War II it became part of the new state of Lower Saxony.

 In 1946 an 18 kW wind turbine, 15 m in diameter, installed to economize on diesel fuel, helped power the lighthouse and residences on the island.
 This installation ran for around 20 years before a submarine cable to the mainland replaced it.

-In 1969 Hamburg waived older rights on harbour estate in Cuxhaven in favour of Neuwerk and Scharhörn.
+In 1969 Neuwerk and Scharhörn were transferred back from Lower Saxony to Hamburg; in exchange, Hamburg waived its remaining rights to the harbour estate in Cuxhaven.